tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Every resource except _voting promises_ can be traded using a transaction.
 Voting promises have to be traded using _voting promises transactions_ [ ][votepromtrans]

-#### Resources

-A _resource_ is an integer quantity that the judging party allows to trade.
-In our case study, the set of resources will be fixed at the beginning of the game, to:

-- Cash/money/currency
-- Votes
-- Score

 #### Amount
 An _amount_ is a defined, positive integer, quantity of a single resource.